Covid vaccines: How fast is progress around the world?

 Which vaccines are in use?

-The vaccine produced by Pfizer and BioNTech was the first approved by the WHO.
+The vaccine produced by Pfizer and BioNTech was the first approved by the WHO, followed by several others.

-It is still the vaccine being given in the most countries, but several others have been approved for use.
+The Oxford-AstraZeneca vaccine is now the most widely used around the globe.

+Unlike Pfizer's jab - which has to be kept at an extremely cold temperature (-70C) - the Oxford vaccine can be stored in a normal fridge, which makes it easier to distribute.

 Most governments are starting with doses for the over-60s, health workers and people who are clinically vulnerable.

-In countries such as Israel and the UK, there are already promising signs the vaccines are reducing hospital admissions and deaths as well as community transmission.
+In countries such as Israel and the UK, there are already promising signs the vaccines are reducing hospital admissions and deaths.

-Worldwide, more than 200 vaccine candidates are undergoing trials to test their efficacy and safety.
+Worldwide, more than 200 possible vaccines are undergoing trials to test their efficacy and safety.

 - VACCINE: How do I know the Covid vaccine is safe?